hbthegreat/hbthegreat.github.io/_posts/programming/2015-12-20-project-euler-solutions.md

 parent-category-link: programming
 ---

-This post will focus my solutions for Project Euler Problems.
+<p>This post will focus on my solutions for Project Euler Problems.</p>
-At the time of writing this I had already completed 15+ challenges so I will add solutions to those in time
+<p>At the time of writing this I had already completed 15+ challenges so I will add solutions to those in time</p>

 <div class="panel panel-default">
   <div class="panel-heading" role="tab" id="headingOne">